vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 After deployment, the Docker API for VCHs that implement client verification is accessible at https://<i>vch_dnsname</i>.example.org:2376.

-You must provide the automatically generated `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCHs.
+You must provide the `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCHs.

 - If you deploy VCHs by using the Create Virtual Container Host wizard, you must create the `cert.pem` and `key.pem` files manually, using the custom `ca.pem` file to sign them.
 - If you deploy VCHs by using `vic-machine`, you can either use the auto-generated client certificate, or by use a client certificate that you create and sign manually.